aiblocks/aiblocks-core/docs/software/admin.md

 Some notable fields in `info` are:

-  * `build` is the build number for this stellar-core instance
+  * `build` is the build number for this aiblocks-core instance
   * `ledger` represents the local state of your node, it may be different from the network state if your node was disconnected from the network for example.
 Some important sub-fields:
     * `age` : time elapsed since this ledger closed (during normal operation less than 10 seconds)
     * `num` : ledger number